Jump to navigation Jump to content Jump to contact Jump to search Jump to search Jump to footer

 About the Exhibition

-In August 2024, the landfill collapsed in a devastating landslide, destroying homes and claiming lives.
-Yet, out of this tragedy, a story of resilience began to unfold.
-Boda boda riders – Kampala’s motorbike taxi drivers, often misunderstood and marginalized – emerged as unexpected symbols of hope.
+In August 2024, the Kiteezi landfill collapsed in a devastating landslide.
+Houses in the surrounding area were destroyed, and many people lost their lives.
+Yet, out of this tragedy, a story of solidarity and resilience began to unfold.
+In particular, Boda-Boda riders – Kampala’s often marginalised motorbike taxi drivers – emerged as unexpected symbols of hope.

 Address